-- Never send a negative communication to any student, alum, administrator, or (especially) outside organization.
-Take some time to rephrase your thoughts before taking action.
-A person that complains is not viewed in a positive light.
+- Don’t send a negative communication to any student, alumnus/a, administrator, or outside organization.
+Instead, take some time to rephrase your thoughts before taking action.
+A person who complains is not viewed in a positive light.

-- Use quantifiable metrics in your arguments and avoid compulsory or authoritative words “should” or “must”.
-Ex: “A physics degree is an absolute must to be considered a comprehensive university”.
-“You should really consider this metric instead of that one; it is far superior”.
+- Don’t use compulsory or authoritative words such as “should” or “must.”
+For example, “A physics degree is an absolute must to be considered a comprehensive university” or “You should really consider this metric instead of that one; it is far superior.”
+Instead, use quantifiable metrics in your arguments.

 - Don’t publicly criticize administrators as incompetent or inept.
-While they may have different priorities and perspectives, degrading this relationship only serves to undermine your ability to find common ground or improve the status of your department.
+While they may have different priorities and perspectives, degrading relationships with administrators undermines your ability to find common ground and/or improve the status of your department.

-This project was fast-tracked to be quickly available for programs needing immediate guidance in defending themselves against challenges.
+This project was fast-tracked to be made available quickly for programs needing immediate guidance to defend themselves against threats.
 We welcome your input and feedback as we work to make the Toolkit more useful.